PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Sprite properties
 ~~~~~~~~~~~~~~~~~

 The ``Phaser.Sprite`` is the common class for all the game objects based on textures.
-In this section we show the properties supported by Phaser Editor and the some dedicated property editors.
+In this section, we show the properties supported by Phaser Editor and some dedicated property editors.

 ================================= =======================================
 Property                          Documentation